 Historically, our common stock has experienced substantial price volatility, particularly as a result of fluctuations in our revenue, earnings and margins over the past few years, and variations between our actual financial results and the published expectations of analysts.
-For example, during the two-year period ended September 30, 2023, the price of our common stock has ranged from \$15.78 to \$6.66.
+For example, during the two-year period ended September 30, 2024, the price of our common stock has ranged from \$11.98 to \$3.37.
 If our future operating results or margins are below the expectations of stock market analysts or our investors, our stock price will likely decline.

 Speculation and opinions in the press or investment community about our strategic position, financial condition, results of operations or significant transactions can also cause changes in our stock price.
-Competition in some of the markets we address such as the SiC industry, and the effect of tariffs or COVID-19 on our business, may have a dramatic effect on our stock price.
+Competition in some of the markets we address such as the SiC industry, and the effect of tariffs or COVID-19 or other pandemics on our business, may have a dramatic effect on our stock price.